yoonsikp/csc301-java-pizza-parlour/README.md

 java -jar "a2_pair55.jar"
 ```

+# Clean code

+we used IntelliJ refactoring
+We used  GoogleStyle plugin.
 # The Project Processes

 We first read over the specifications of the assignment paying close attention to details.
 Then we made a UML diagram